Skip to main content

 REMONDIS joined volunteers from across Germany to help the victims

 The extent of the catastrophe became clear as soon as the waters had receded.
 People from across the whole of Germany rushed to the regions to help those impacted by the floods.
 And this help is still being provided today as not all of the damage has been repaired yet.
 The infrastructure is also still in the process of being fixed.
 With bridges completely destroyed and roads damaged and, in some cases, closed off, it was particularly difficult for the people to collect the mountains of bulky waste and other types of waste from the streets.
 And this is a vital task as it prevents the spread of disease and maintains basic hygiene levels in both public and private spaces.
-REMONDIS colleagues travelled straight to the region to help out the waste management companies operating in the District of Ahrweiler.
+REMONDIS colleagues travelled straight to the region to help out the waste management companies operating in the district of Ahrweiler.
 Everyone was totally committed to the cause.
 The helpers from the private and public sector waste management businesses were on hand to provide support as soon as the floods had receded even though many of their own homes or workplaces had been affected.
 They stayed in the region for hours on end voluntarily doing overtime and working at the weekend so that the local residents did not need to worry about public hygiene and their flood-damaged household items could be collected as quickly as possible.

 3.000 of the 4.200 buildings located along the Ahr River were damaged